JPSCorreia/e-commerce-frontend/README.md

 - Browse the store
 - Search for products
 - Add products to cart
-- Add/edit a delivery address
+- Add or edit the delivery address
 - Make a purchase
+- Review a product you bought
-- Light and dark color themes
+- Switch between light and dark color theme

 **Technologies:**